Table of Contents

 The auditory pathway

-Consequently, the auditory cortex receives information from both cochleae.
+Therefore, the auditory cortex receives information from both cochleae.
 This has a positive effect in case of unilateral injury of the auditory pathway and on directional hearing.
 The primary auditory cortex is responsible for making us conscious of sounds.
 The meaningful connection to words or melodies takes place in the secondary auditory cortex.

 The vestibular system